START TODAY! | FREE TRIAL

 Training for your Body Type

 If you have a physique goal in mind, you can work to achieve what you believe to be your own perfect form and fall anywhere you wish on the somatotype spectrum.
-Every body is different and unique.
 This is simply a loose guide – to help you find what serves your body the best.

 Ectomorph Body Type